National flags are a symbol of nationhood and are venerated by many. For this reason, they are also sometimes a focus of protest.

 In New Zealand, flags and flagpoles have generally been damaged for political reasons, typically related to Māori independence or during periods of war.

-The earliest-known instance of flag damage occurred between 1844 and 1845 in Kororāreka (Russell).
-Ngāpuhi chief Hōne Heke cut down a flagpole flying the British Union Jack, four times.
+The earliest-known instance of flag damage occurred in 1844–45 at Kororāreka (Russell).
+Ngāpuhi chief Hōne Heke cut down a flagpole flying the British Union Jack four times.
 He saw the flag as a symbol of unwanted British authority over Māori.
-A flagpole at the Manukau Heads was cut down during the New Zealand wars in 1863.
+A flagpole at Manukau Heads was cut down during the New Zealand wars in 1863.

 Foreign flags were burned in New Zealand during the First World War (1914–18).
 German flags hoisted by a patriotic immigrant at his home in Christchurch were torn down and burned in 1914.
 Croatian immigrants living in Auckland and Northland burned the Austrian and German flags.